KastnerRG/Read_the_docs/docs/project6.rst

   - Source code (matrix_mul_dpcpp.cpp) and reports (screenshots).

 **Report:** For this project, you must submit a report that answers the questions on this page.
 You may add figures, diagrams, tables, or charts to describe your architectures with a sufficient explanation of how they were achieved and what they demonstrate.
+You can submit the synthesized report screenshots as image files or include them as figures in your report (properly labeled).

 6) Grading Rubric
 -----------------